 Can be helpful when indicated, especially when working through a challenging situation/transition(s).
 This service is outsourced to different providers.
 I offer collaborative care with those providers when requested or as a part of a treatment plan.

-Scheduling a session is done personally between me and the client.
-I request a 24-hour cancellation notice, or the client will incur a missed session payment.
+Scheduling a session is done personally between the client and me.
+I request a 24-hour cancellation notice; otherwise, the client will incur a missed session fee.

 Private pay- no insurance